Blog

 • 10 Gbps mmWave data offload for fleet-wide learning

-Figure developed proprietary fingertip sensors after finding existing market options inadequate.
-Each sensor detects forces as small as 3 grams—sensitive enough to feel the weight of a paperclip.
-This allows Helix to detect grip slippage before it happens and handle fragile objects.
+The Figure 03's fingertip sensors detect forces as small as 3 grams — sensitive enough to feel a paperclip's weight.
+Figure developed these proprietary sensors after finding existing market options inadequate.
+This sensitivity allows Helix to detect grip slippage before it happens and handle fragile objects safely.

 • Soft textile covering instead of hard plastic/metal (washable, replaceable without tools)

-• Multi-density foam at pinch points for safety
+• Multi-density foam at pinch points for collision safety

 • UN38.3 certified battery with multi-layer safety protections

-Based on demonstrations and TIME's August 2025 visit to Figure HQ:
+Based on TIME's August 2025 visit to Figure HQ:

 Demonstrated capabilities: